quicwg/base-drafts/draft-ietf-quic-transport.md

 # Security Considerations

 The goal of QUIC is to provide a secure transport connection.
-However, third-parties and malicious peers are able to disrupt the connection in various ways.  {{security-properties}} presents an in-depth overview of the security properties QUIC attempts to provide; subsequent sections discuss the mitigations QUIC employs against various types of attacks.
+{{security-properties}} provides an overview of those properties; subsequent sections discuss constraints and caveats regarding these properties, including descriptions of known attacks and countermeasures.

 ## Overview of Security Properties {#security-properties}